sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

  - "English Date of Death in exactly X days"
  - "Hebrew Date of Death in exactly X days"
  - "Relationship of Deceased to Mourner in exactly X days"

+ If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" and let CiviCRM know where it is.

 ## Custom Searches